 2. Performance Royalties from Music Compositions (Performance Rights Organization)

-PROs will collect only performance royalties for compositions on your behalf as the songwriter / publisher, so you would want a publishing administrator service to help manage and collect the rest.
+PROs will collect only performance royalties for compositions (or songwriting performance royalty) on your behalf as the songwriter/publisher, so you would want a publishing administrator service to help manage and collect the rest.
+Just remember that you don’t need to register your songs with your PRO if you have a publishing admin because they will do that for you.

-Any other common royalties from the master recording should be collected for those who own the masters (performing artists and producers) by your music distributor (CDbaby, TuneCore and DistroKid).
-This includes sales from digital downloads and interactive streaming services (Think Spotify as opposed to a Pandora’s online radio feature, which is considered non-interactive streaming).
+Any other common royalties, like the mechanical royalties from the master recording, should be collected by your music distributor – like CDbaby, TuneCore or DistroKid (Affiliate Link).
+This includes sales from digital downloads (mechanical royalty) and interactive streams (performance royalty).
+For interactive streams, think of Spotify or Apple Music’s paid service where you have full control of what song you want to listen to as opposed to Pandora’s online radio feature, which is considered non-interactive streaming.